shahnoorgit/envfy/README.md

 ### ✔ Your `.env` file is decrypted **locally only** — never sent in plaintext across the network
 ### ✔ Keyring is stored under your user account (`~/.envfy/keys.json`)

-This keeps Envfy secure, predictable, and aligned with modern cryptographic best practices.
+This keeps Pushenv secure, predictable, and aligned with modern cryptographic best practices.

 ---